 By installing soundproofing material in your room, you’re blocking the sound coming from outside but still allowing your family to hear the sound of your speaker.

-I once soundproofed my townhome basement using a combination of No products found. and QuietRock acoustic drywall.
+I once soundproofed my townhome basement using a combination of and QuietRock acoustic drywall.
 I could have used one but I used both as I was trying to be extra awesome.